MicrosoftDocs/learn/learn-pr/azure/access-blob-storage-metrics-from-code/includes/2-connect-to-storage-metrics.md

 ## Azure Monitor and Azure Storage

-When you create a Storage Account in Azure, it's automatically configured to send storage metrics to Azure Monitor for later display and analysis.
+When you create a storage account in Azure, it's automatically configured to send storage metrics to Azure Monitor for later display and analysis.

 ## Storage account metrics and classic storage metrics

 Originally, Azure Storage collected metrics and stored them in **$Metric** tables within the same storage account.
-These metrics are known as old metrics or classic metrics, and they included capacity measurements for blob storage, and transaction measurements for blob, table, file, and queue storage.
+These metrics are known as old metrics or classic metrics, and they included capacity measurements for Blob Storage, and transaction measurements for blob, table, file, and queue storage.

 In the Azure portal, classic storage metrics are shown on pages with **(classic)** appended to the title: